-She was a member of the AHRC College Peer Review (2007-2016) and was invited to sit on Panel B meetings.
+Nicola was a member of the AHRC College Peer Review (2007-2017) and invited to sit on Panel B meetings.
 She still serves on the AHRC when required.
 She served as a trustee of the Association for Art History (2011-2017).
-She was also member of the Editorial Board of Women's Philosophy Review (1998-2004) and the Editorial Board of the European Journal of Artistic Research (2011-2016).
+She was a member of the Editorial Board of Women's Philosophy Review (1998-2004) and the Editorial Board of the European Journal of Artistic Research (2011-2016).

 Nicola currently supervises PhD students in the following topics: